 - Connections with LGBTQ+ friendly legal counsel

-GlobalStork only lists agencies that have demonstrated genuine support for all family types.
+GlobalStork only lists agencies that have demonstrated genuine support for all family types, verified through our review process and parent feedback.

 Next Steps